bho9/cse15l-lab-reports/lab-report-5-week-10.md

 ```
 diff lab9/markdown-parse/results.txt markdown-parse/results.txt
 ```
 to find the tests with different results.
-The left is the other `markdown-parse` while the right is mine.
+The left is the other `markdown-parse` while the one on the right is mine.
+The terminal shows which line numbers are different, and since I also outputted the name of file that the result is associated with in `results.txt`, I was able to find the correct test file.

 ---